Deltares/dfm_tools/README.rst

 TODO wishlist
 --------
-- select/check functions in dflowutil folder and merge with dfm_tools
+- select/check functions in dflowutil folder and merge with dfm_tools (including dflowutil_examples/test_dflowutil.py and others)
 - add retrieval via depth instead of layer number (then dflowutil.mesh can be removed?) (refer depth wrt reference level, water level or bed level, z variable is not correct in dfm-mapfile yet)
 - retrieve correct depths:
 	- add depth array (interfaces/centers) to his and map variables (z/sigma layer calculation is already in get_modeldata_onintersection function)